 Skip to main content

-Using professional-grade FLIR thermal imaging cameras, we can see what the naked eye cannot.
+Using a professional-grade thermal imaging camera, I can see what the naked eye cannot.
 Thermal imaging reveals hidden moisture intrusion, missing or inadequate insulation, electrical hotspots, and energy loss areas.
-Thermal imaging is now included with every home inspection at no extra charge.
+Thermal imaging is included with every home inspection at no extra charge.

 What Thermal Imaging Detects